VinSalv/Dictionary-English-To-Italian/README.md

 # Dictionary English to Italian
-Implementation of dictionary English to Italian by using WindowsForms and Visual Studio IDE.
+Implementation of dictionary English to Italian by using MySQL, WindowsForms and Visual Studio IDE.

 ## Paths
 ```